Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.__.__ - Version 5.8

+- Add change tab page using function keys.
-- Fix log menu item not disabled when app started when log is disabled.
+- Fix view log menu item not disabled when app started when log is disabled.
-- Fix log icon not disabled in stats form when log is disabled.
+- Fix view log icon not disabled in stats form when log is disabled.
 - Update web links with the calendar of Torah-box.

 #### 2020.11.18 - Version 5.7